 Tommy’s also has great breakfasts.
-There is always a wait on the weekend, but it goes fairly fast.
 I get a kick out of seeing young college-age men stuffing their face with waffles buried in strawberries and whipped cream.
 One interesting choice is the Elsie Combo, which features two fried eggs, two strips of bacon, mayo, American cheese, and their homemade peanut butter made into a triple decker sandwich on your choice of toast.
 The first time I ordered it I was really scared, but the waitress assured me I would like it.
 And she was right.
 The mayo and the peanut butter actually went really well together and complemented the eggs and bacon.
 If you want to try something different, give it a try.
 Their omelets are also delicious and plentiful.

 They also turn the restaurant over to the Heights Arts group from 10-2 on January 1st for an annual all-you-can-eat pancake breakfast benefiting Heights Arts.
 Volunteers serve the masses pancakes, eggs, sausage patties and links and vegetarian options as well as juice, coffee and tea for around $10.
 Tommy’s has been hosting the benefit pancake breakfast since 2001, when owner Tom Fello first offered to help raise funds for the Coventry Arch, located at the intersection of Coventry Road and Euclid Heights Boulevard.
 It’s a fun time and a good local cause.
 Consider checking it out this week.